 Saturnworks amp/device switches use boutique-grade components including:

-- Passive circuitry does not need power to work as a switch – the LED versions need power only to light up the LED.
+- Passive circuitry does not need power to function – the LED versions need power only to light up the LED.

-Notes on compatibility: These basic switches are compatible with a variety of amps and devices.
+Saturnworks switches are compatible with a variety of amps and devices.
 However, it is up to you to determine whether the switch will work with your amp or device before ordering.
+There have been many thousands of amp and switch combos on the market over the past 70+ years.
 We don’t have a comprehensive list of amps or devices compatible with Saturnworks switches.
-Some amp switches use basic setups, while others use specialized setups with extra components such as diodes, resistors, etc.
+Some devices use basic/standard switch configurations, while others use specialized setups with extra components such as diodes, resistors, etc.

 To determine compatibility please consult your amp’s owners manual or contact the manufacturer and inquire whether a basic open/closed latching or momentary footswitches will work with your amp or device.

-All Boss/Roland momentary switch applications use normally closed switches.
+All Boss/Roland momentary switch applications are normally closed.